FAQ

 +

 Because eight is what you can apply to well.
 Thirty applications means generic SOPs, missed deadlines, and €3,000+ in application fees.
-Eight tailored applications, written carefully, beat thirty rushed ones every time.
+Eight tailored applications beat thirty rushed ones every time.

 My grades aren't great.
 Can you still help?